keboola/connection-docs/index.md

 ## We Highly Appreciate Your Input!
-Feel free to utilize the support form within your Keboola project to share feedback, request new features or components, or simply engage in a conversation with us.
+Feel free to utilize the support form within your Keboola project to share feedback, request new features or components, or engage in a conversation with us.
 Your insights are valuable, and we're here to listen and collaborate.

 [Community link]()